alvinlucillo/k8s-todo/README.md

    replicaset.apps/mongo-depl-765bbddfc5      1         1         1       27m
    ```

-4. Access the app: _yetanothertodo.com_
+4. Access the app via the IP address of the minikube cluster.
+Get the IP address of the minikube cluster via `minikube ip`.
+If the IP address is 192.168.49.2, access it via http://192.168.49.2/.